gracepbarros/gracepbarros.github.io/index.md

     section_id: welcome
     background_style: bg-light-colour
     title: Welcome
-    text: Hello, my name is Rebeca and I've graduated in Sep/2022 in Computer Studies at Langara College.
+    text: I'm a Computer Studies student at Langara College and you can count on me to be the most proactive, communicative and dedicate person you know.
+I don't accept less than my best in every activity I do.
 Take a look at my <a href="https://github.com/gracepbarros"> github</a> and see some of my repos.
     url: welcome.html
   - type: project.html
     section_id: projects